-The Sunday Sauce (7 recipes!)
+The Sunday Sauce (9 recipes!)

 What is The Sunday Sauce?

-This kind of tomato sauce is always made on Sunday, typically because it is simmered for at least an hour or longer, and it is served with your favorite pasta.
+This kind of Italian sauce is always made on Sunday, typically because it is simmered for at least an hour or longer, and it is served with your favorite pasta.
+But not all Sunday sauces take hours to develop flavor.
+The Sunday sauce was a traditional meal and an inexpensive way for Italian families to feed a large gathering.

 This method of cooking the sauce and allowing the meats to slowly cook in the sauce gives it a rich, and flavorful taste. (it’s the best!)